Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 There is simply no single cellular carrier network that works best everywhere an RV or boat might travel.

-All of the nationwide carriers have strengths and weaknesses in specific locations across the country.
+All three of the nationwide cellular carriers have strengths and weaknesses in specific locations across the country.
 Each offers different plans and policies that make them more or less suitable as a mobile internet solution, depending on your needs.

 As a frequent traveler, you need to consider what carrier—or, more likely, what combination of carriers—will give you coverage and data in the places you want to visit.